 It’s an understatement to say that navigating multiple open relationships can be challenging.
-Writing a book about it is even harder.
-Since I am currently launching a fun new book called Polyamory Pearls: Invaluable wisdom on Open Relationships, Jealousy, Group Sex and Other Spiritual Pursuits, I thought it would be helpful to recommend some of my favorite books on the subject.
+Writing books on polyamory is even harder.
+Since I am currently launching a fun new polyamory book called Polyamory Pearls: Invaluable wisdom on Open Relationships, Jealousy, Group Sex and Other Spiritual Pursuits, I thought it would be helpful to recommend some of my favorite books on polyamory and similar topics.
 This is a shout out to some other authors who have helped me and my lovers create an extraordinary sex and love life.
-So I went to my bookshelf and these are the top 10 books that I typically recommend when someone needs relationship help.
+So I went to my bookshelf and these are the top 10 polyamory books that I typically recommend when someone needs relationship help.
 It’s exciting to think that my new book will be in such good company on the bookshelf.

-Here’s a list of my top 10 favorite books on the topic of free love, polyamory, open relationships and ethical non-monogamy:
+Here’s a list of my top 10 favorite books on polyamory and free love, open relationships, and ethical non-monogamy: